HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 1. Encourage your teen to select a variety of items from at least 3 food groups when packing or buying.

-2. Include food groups such as dairy, fruit, vegetables, whole grains, and lean meat or protein.
+2. Include food groups such as dairy, fruit, vegetables, whole grains, and lean meat or other protein foods.

 3. Check out the lunch menu and plan ahead.
 This can be a useful strategy to help your teen make healthy choices and avoid the “surprise” lunch.